8 Ways to Reduce Gas and Farting

 Magnesium may be one of the most overlooked minerals you may need to improve your digestion and reduce gas and farting.
 The National Institutes of Health report that magnesium is essential in supporting the activity of more than 300 enzyme processes including serving as a muscle relaxant along the gastrointestinal tract (10).

-Over 80% of society is deficient in magnesium, which play an important role in healthy bowel motility (20).
+Over 80% of society is deficient in magnesium, which plays an important role in healthy bowel motility (20).
 By stimulating the muscles in the digestive system and moving fermenting food through magnesium effectively helps to reduce gas build-up.

-I will put my clients on Brain Calm Magnesium which has several forms of magnesium including magnesium L-threonate which crosses the blood brain barrier and improves mental function and stress adaptation.
+I will put my clients on Brain Calm Magnesium which has several forms of magnesium including magnesium L-threonate which crosses the blood-brain barrier and improves mental function and stress adaptation.
 The side benefit is that it will improve bowel motility, reducing the amount of time food stays in our intestines to ferment.
 By increasing the speed of transit, we reduce gas production.

 reduce gas